-New arrivals relocating to NOLA with a family or those looking for a slightly slower pace of life will find that life in one the many outlying areas of New Orleans might just be perfect for them.
-Properties in the suburbs tend to be larger, and in many cases more modern.
+New arrivals relocating to New Orleans with a family, or those looking for a slightly slower pace of life, will find that living in one of the many outlying areas of New Orleans might just be perfect for them.
+Properties in the suburbs tend to be larger and, in many cases, more modern.
 Each area has its own unique vibe with a range of restaurants, bars and other lifestyle offerings to keep residents suitably entertained.

-Home to one of New Orleans’ largest parks, after which it is named, Audubon is one of the most popular residential neighbourhoods in NOLA.
+Home to one of the city's largest parks, after which it is named, Audubon is one of the most popular residential neighbourhoods in New Orleans.
 Also known as the ‘University District’ thanks to its proximity to Tulane and Loyola Universities, the area is home to a large student population.
 The presence of several good public schools makes this a great suburb for those looking to raise a family in New Orleans.
-Properties are spacious and comfortable and house prices are reasonable.
+Properties are spacious and comfortable, and house prices are reasonable.
 New arrivals will also benefit from the strong sense of community here.

 ►Get some useful insights into the NOLA housing market by reading our page on Accommodation in New Orleans

 Photo credit: French Quarter by Joao Francisco (Unsplash).
 Garden District by Dirk Splijkers (Unsplash).

 Are you an expat living in New Orleans?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to New Orleans.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023